Live News Articles Safety Guide Register Now ▶

 3. Liquidity mismatch.
 The platform holds illiquid assets against liquid liabilities.
 A withdrawal spike reveals the gap within days.

 Most public exchange failures show warning signs across at least two categories before the collapse becomes visible.
 A single failure mode is survivable with a credible response.
-Combinations are not.
+Combinations rarely are.

 The six criteria that actually predict exchange resilience